dougvk/TRIH-rss-ingest/PRD.md

    - Fetch the private RSS feed using an HTTP GET request.
    - Handle authentication via HTTP headers (e.g., Bearer token).
 2. **RSS Parsing:**
-   - Parse the XML feed using a robust RSS parsing library (e.g., `feedparser` in Python).
+   - Parse the XML feed using lxml for robust XML handling.
    - Extract at least the following fields from each episode:
      - Title
      - Description